swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 {: .output}

-Now how about adding rows - in this case, we saw last time that the rows of a data.frame are made of lists:
+Now how about adding rows - in this case, we saw last time that the rows of a data frame are made of lists:

 ~~~